8 Best Renters Insurance Companies in Georgia of 2026

 The average cost of basic renters insurance in Georgia is $310.68 a year, or about $25.89 a month.

-The average basic renters insurance cost in the U.S. is $206 per year or $17 per month.
+The average basic renters insurance cost in the U.S. is $206 per year or $17 monthly.

 Renters coverage in Georgia is higher than the national average.

-But some of the companies that made our list offer coverage that is lower than the state average.
+However, some companies that made our list offer coverage lower than the state average.

 What Determines Your Premium